backplane/conex/goenv/README.md

 This image is meant to be used as a builder stage in a multi-stage build and it is also very useful for interactive use during development.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/goenv).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/goenv).

 ## Usage